 - CBG has been shown to contain therapeutic properties that can potentially affect pain relief, appetite stimulation,

 - CBG oil is the most common way people consume CBG; however, CBG is more commonly available in full-spectrum CBD oils and other CBD products.

-- When CBD is combined with CBG, a powerful phenomenon takes place that’s referred to as “The Entourage Effect.”
+- When CBD is combined with CBG, a powerful phenomenon is referred to as “The Entourage Effect.”

 What is Full-Spectrum CBG Oil?

 CBG is one of the many compounds found in cannabis.
 A precursor to the other cannabinoids found in the cannabis plant, CBG-A (the acidic form of CBG) breaks down to form CBG, CBD, THC, and CBC when heated.
 Since CBG is found in trace quantities throughout the cannabis plant, products derived from this cannabinoid are rare and often expensive.
 It’s located in such small amounts that only 1% of CBG can be found compared to 20-25% of CBD or 25 -30% of THC.

 Fortunately for us, technological advancements have allowed researchers to break down the cannabis plant and look deeper than ever before.
 Now, we have a new cannabinoid to study that may be the host of several incredible potential benefits.